About The Beginner Motorcycle Rider Course

 Students must attend all classroom and on-cycle sessions and pass both a multiple choice knowledge test and a riding skill evaluation.
 Statewide, approximately 85% of students successfully complete the course their first time.
-Upon passing the course you will receive an MSF Certificate of Completion that entitles you to a limited 10% discount on motorcycle insurance coverage.
+Upon passing the course you will receive an MSF Completion Card that entitles you to a limited 10% discount on motorcycle insurance coverage.

 Students under the age of 18 who want to obtain a motorcycle endorsement must have completed the requirements for a JOL (Junior Operator's License) obtain a motorcycle permit and pass a road test.
 Students under the age of 18 who want to obtain a motorcycle (only) license must hold their motorcycle permit for 6 months before applying for a road test.

 As of March 26th, 2018, EVERYONE requesting a permit, a license, an endorsement or an ID, must prove Lawful Presence.